GetDKAN/dkan/docs/components/dataset/usage.rst

 ------------------------------------

-DKAN’s data publishing model is based on the [concept of `datasets <../../introduction/catalog-basics.html#dataset>`_ and `resources <../../introduction/catalog-basics.html#resource>`_].
+DKAN’s data publishing model is based on the concept of :ref:`datasets <datasets>` and :ref:`resources <resources>`.
 A dataset is a container for one or more resources; a resource is the actual “data” being published, such as a CSV table, a GeoJSON data file, or a TIFF aerial image.

 The dataset and resource content types in DKAN are provided by the `DKAN Dataset module <https://github.com/NuCivic/dkan/tree/7.x-1.x/modules/dkan/dkan_dataset>`_.